ApproxEng/approxeng.input/_sources/simpleusage.rst.txt

 IOError if it can't find one, otherwise it will do all the necessary background work, create a controller object and, in this case, bind it to the 'joystick' variable which can then be used to read axes, buttons etc.

-The `connected` property on the joystick object indicates whether the underlying device is connected or not - if, for example, you have a controller that goes out of range, runs out of batteries, or is turned off while in use this will be set to False and you can handle the case correctly (if using this code in a robot, this would be an excellent time to turn of all your motors, for instance!)
+The :meth:`~approxeng.input.Controller.connected` property on the joystick object indicates whether the underlying device is connected or not - if, for example, you have a controller that goes out of range, runs out of batteries, or is turned off while in use this will be set to False and you can handle the case correctly (if using this code in a robot, this would be an excellent time to turn of all your motors, for instance!)

-The :class:`approxeng.input.selectbinder.ControllerResource` class accepts a number of, optional, arguments.
+The :class:`~approxeng.input.selectbinder.ControllerResource` class accepts a number of, optional, arguments.
 These can be used to tell it which controller type to use (the default is to connect to the first controller it can understand, but if you have multiple controllers connected for some reason you might want to tell it to use your XBox1 rather than your PS4 controller).
 They can also be used to configure the default settings for axes, and there's an option to print out